lhirschfeld/6.08-Final/README.md

 ### Robot Library

 The simulation and Arduino communications library lives in `env.py`.
+This supports talking to the physical robot, but we still need to fill in the simulation dynamics.
+We also should investigate finding simulation dynamics parameters that allows the best matching between hardware and simulation.

 ### Mechaduino firmware

 The Arduino firmware for the cartpole robot lives in the `Mechaduino` directory.
 This is forked from [jcchurch13/Mechaduino-Firmware](https://github.com/jcchurch13/Mechaduino-Firmware).
+Current thoughts:

+1. There might be delays in the serial communication, but I'm not sure where from.
+Could be useful to profile.
+2. We should build a real current->force map, because it's certainly not linear (doesn't move from 0-20, caps out at 50).
+I think this would make linear control methods like PID a lot easier.